8bitbeard/flask_finances_api/README.md

 - SQLalchemy

 # Installing the Development Environment
-- Install python3 on your machine
+- Install python3 on your machine.
+You can download it on the following link: https://www.python.org/downloads/
 - install virtualenv package with pip:
 ```bash
 $ pip install virtualenv